cndnjsdn98/Setup_TX2/README.md

 ```
 <del> Note that this may return `ModuleNotFoundError: No module named '_casadi'` as we have yet to install `CasADi` properly yet. </del>

-**As of July 2024 this has return `seg fault` errors.
+**As of July 2024 this has been returning the following error: `Segmentation fault (core dumped)`.
 This error will be resolved once `CasADi` is installed properly as instructed in the next step.**

 ## Install CasADi